winshining/nginx-http-flv-module/README.md

                 ...
             }
         }

-        server {
-            listen 1935;
-            server_name 2nd_domain_name;

-            application myapp {
-                ...
     }
-        }
-    }

-While the following configuration doesn't work for play requests distinated to the port 1945 of non-publisher worker processes on which some streams are published:
+While the following configuration doesn't work properly for play requests distinated to the second `server` (whether port is 1935 or not) of non-publisher worker processes:

     rtmp {
         ...